 How to Make Cassava Cake

 Making Cassava Cake is pretty easy.
 The main thing is getting hold of all the ingredients.
-You can get grated frozen cassava from ethnic stores.
+You can get frozen grated cassava from ethnic stores.
 And from then it is a simple process.
-The first thing is to make the Cassava Cake batter, followed by the luscious and decadent custard topping.
+The first thing is to make the Cassava Cake batter, followed by the sweetened luscious and decadent custard topping.
+Seriously cooking this is very easy.

 Making Cassava Cake Batter

-Step 1.
-This is as simple as thoroughly combining the grated cassava, butter, condensed milk, evaporated milk, cheese, sugar, and eggs and coconut milk in a mixing bowl using a whisk.
+- Step 1.
+This is as simple as thoroughly combining the grated cassava, butter, sweetened condensed milk, evaporated milk, cheese, sugar, and eggs and coconut milk in a mixing bowl using a whisk.
 Sooooooo many good flavours in here.

-Step 2.
-This Cassava Cake batter than goes into a greased baking dish and is baked for 1 hr in a hot oven.
+- Step 2.
+This Cassava Cake mixture then goes into a greased rectangular baking dish and is baked for 1 hour in a hot oven.

 - Step 3.
 Once done it needs to be set aside to cool down.